The free whisky newsletters listed below each have the first page shown.

 Finish - Long, smoky, spicy, Briney

-In this issue I look at the Glenfiddich "Age of Discovery" 19-year-Old, Madeira Cask.
-Glenfiddich have now brought out 3 “Age of Discovery” expressions, the other two being the Bourbon and Red Wine cask finishes.
+In this issue, I look at the Glenfiddich "Age of Discovery" 19-year-Old, Madeira Cask.
+Glenfiddich has now brought out 3 “Age of Discovery” expressions, the other two being the Bourbon and Red Wine cask finishes.

 This is a superb scotch, nice and oily on the palate with wonderful flavors, so a big thank you to my brother-in-law Ivor for bringing me this bottle when he came over from Australia.
-There’s the rub, you can’t buy it in stores here in the USA, you either have to pick it up at duty free when travelling or you buy it online and pay the extra shipping costs.
+There’s the rub, you can’t buy it in stores here in the USA, you either have to pick it up at duty-free when traveling or you buy it online and pay the extra shipping costs.

 You can buy Glenfiddich "Age of Discovery" for around $150.00 a bottle.